ga-dc/wdi5/w11/one-on-ones.md

 with an instructor, please contact them directly via slack to set up a time that works for you.

-One on ones will resume next week.
+One on ones will resume normal scheduling next week.

 | Instructor | Tuesday | Wednesday | Thursday | Friday |
 |---|---|---|---|---|